 The team used data that was collected over a period of over 25 years.
 This data was based on fish research and surveys focusing on the success of fishing closures to develop predictive models of recovery that will be useful for marine managers, while analyzing the condition of reef systems and their fish populations in the Western Indian Ocean.
 The results utilized earlier studies to forecast the recovery time taken up by the depleted reefs to levels where fishing is considered to be sustainable, or conservation goals are achieved.

-"Modeling Reef Fish Biomass, Recovery Potential, and Management Priorities in the Western Indian Ocean" was published in the online journal, PLOS ONE.
+The study titled "Modeling Reef Fish Biomass, Recovery Potential, and Management Priorities in the Western Indian Ocean" was published in the online journal, PLOS ONE.
 The authors are: Tim McClanahan of the Wildlife Conservation Society; Joseph M. Maina of the Wildlife Conservation Society, the University of Queensland, and Macquarie University; Nicholas A.J.
 Graham of James Cook University and the University of Queensland; and Kendall R. Jones of the University of Queensland.

 This study covers 45 years of fish recovery in 18 of the region's best protected areas--an area of 7,000 square miles--to produce these unusually extensive findings.
 The study will help guide conservation actions for the entire Western Indian Ocean, a region filled with coastal communities that rely on fishing for their livelihoods.
 Fish biomass is key for maintaining the ecosystem services that keep reef systems functional; fishing and other human activities can disrupt these sensitive ecosystems.
 Fortunately, we can leverage previous research to identify predictors that will help guide governments at many levels in ways that can safeguard coral reefs, fish populations, and the communities that rely on them.